fernandolkf/larabot/README.md

-# larabot
+# LaraBot

-A bot to search for kids events in Florianopolis
+A Telegram bot to send kids events of Florianopolis city.

+Search for @LaraFloripaBot at Telegram chat.

+Build with python-telegram-bot and Scrapy